Neverwinter Nights 2: Plot

 Neverwinter Nights 2 is composed of three distinct acts.
 The game's first act begins in the village of West Harbor, where the player's character was raised as an orphan by the elven ranger Daeghun.
 After a festival, the town is attacked by a group, led by a githyanki, in search of an unnamed object.
 Afterward, the character is sent by Daeghun to retrieve a mysterious silver shard from a nearby cave, which was left there years earlier after the defeat of the King of Shadows.
 The character then sets out for Neverwinter, meeting other adventurers along the way, several of whom are available for recruitment.
 In Neverwinter, Daeghun's half-brother Duncan offers a more comprehensive explanation of the situation.
-In Neverwinter, Duncan instructs the party to speak with Aldanon, a sage who reveals the shard's connection with a dead warlock and his descendant, a farmer named Shandra Jerro.
+Duncan instructs the party to speak with Aldanon, a sage who reveals the shard's connection with a dead warlock and his descendant, a farmer named Shandra Jerro.
 However, the githyanki kidnap Shandra and the player character must rescue her.
 At the end of Act I, the party dispatches the githyanki, rescues Shandra, and learns of the origin of the shards.

 In act two, the party discovers that an evil wizard, Black Garius, is plotting to subsume the power of a powerful entity known as the King of Shadows.
 The party interrupts Garius during the scheme and Garius is apparently killed.
 As a reward, the protagonist earns a title of nobility and is awarded a stronghold, Crossroads Keep, by Neverwinter's political leader, Lord Nasher.
 After tracking down Ammon Jerro, the warlock who fought the King of Shadows and the grandfather of Shandra Jerro, the player character learns that the King of Shadows was once known as the Guardian, a powerful creation of the ancient fallen empire of Illefarn.
 The Guardian was corrupted after tapping into a dark magical energy called the Shadow Weave.
 Thereafter the Guardian destroyed Illefarn in a misguided attempt to protect it.
 Ammon is initially unwilling to help the player character, but after inadvertently slaying his descendant Shandra, he repents and joins the party.